Ulmus minor 'Suberosa': Cultivation

 Field Elms labelled var. suberosa, presumably cultivated vegetatively to preserve the form, have been and continue to be included in a number of botanical collections, notably in central and eastern Europe.
 A striking specimen so labelled, with thick corky branches and branchlets giving a dense winter silhouette, stands in the Botanic Gardens of Visby in Gotland, Sweden; a second specimen, with an even denser winter form and bearing the cultivar name U. minor 'Stenstrup', stands in the Gothenburg Botanical Garden (height 20 m, girth 1.54 m, in 2014); and others are reported from elsewhere in Sweden, from the University of Copenhagen Arboretum, and from the Alexandru Buia Botanic Garden in the University of Craiova, Rumania.
 Ley (1910) said he had seen only cultivated specimens in Britain, in Salisbury Cathedral Close and in Kew Gardens.
 "Two young trees of this variety cultivated at Kew show the suberosity of the branches extending ten feet or more very beautifully."

-Two trees are found along Sportlaan in Uithoorn, Netherlands.
-They are used for propagation by Noordplant Nurseries.

-Wijdemeren City Council has one tree with cultivar name ‘Cloud Corky’, standing as part of the Elm Arboretum at Catharina-Amalia plantsoen in Loosdrecht since 2007.
+Two trees that stand along Sportlaan in Uithoorn, Netherlands, are used for propagation by Noordplant Nurseries.
+In 2007 Wijdemeren City Council planted one specimen of the cultivar 'Cloud Corky' in the Elm Arboretum at Catharina-Amalia Plantsoen, Loosdrecht.

 A specimen of Späth's U. campestris suberosa alata was planted in 1897 at the Dominion Arboretum, Ottawa, Canada.
 Three specimens supplied by Späth to the RBGE in 1902 as U. campestris suberosa alata may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 An Ulmus campestris suberosa was in Australian nurseries from the 1870s.